Patricia Hiddleston: Career

 In July 1956 she graduated and, the same month, married George Hiddleston and became Pat Hiddleston.
 She and her husband applied to the Colonial Office for a posting abroad and were allocated to Northern Rhodesia.

 Hiddleston worked at Munali Secondary School, then a teacher training college near Lusaka.
 She studied for a doctorate at the University of South Africa and was subsequently made the first member of the mathematics department of the University of Zambia, where she lectured from 1965–1970.

 After 14 years, Hiddleston and her family returned to Scotland so that the four children could have higher education there.
 Hiddleston was the Headmistress of St Margaret's School, Edinburgh.

 In 1984, Hiddleston relocated to South Africa to become the Principal of Durban Girls' College, where she oversaw the school's move to admit all races.

-Hiddleston then went to teach mathematics at the University of Malawi in 1988.
+Hiddleston then went to teach mathematics education at the University of Malawi in 1988.
 She continued this work until her husband's death in 1996, after which she moved into a consulting career involving advising governments on encouraging women into STEM studies and teacher training and development.

 Hiddleston also co-wrote and edited a number of textbooks.